Crum Road Bridge

 The Crum Road Bridge is a historic bridge near Frederick, Frederick County, Maryland, United States.
 It spanned Israel Creek southeast of Walkersville.
 The bridge is an iron bowstring pony bridge that is 62 ft in length and 15.8 ft in width.
 The Crum Road Bridge was built on or about 1875, and was probably constructed by the King Iron Bridge Company of Cleveland, Ohio.

 The Crum Road Bridge was listed on the National Register of Historic Places in 1978.
 It was then listed in the Historic American Engineering Record in 1993.
 In 1995, the bridge was removed from its original location on Crum Road over Israel Creek to be replaced by a new wide span concrete bridge.
 The Crum Road Bridge was relocated to the Heritage Farm Park, located several miles west off of Devilbiss Bridge Road for possible future use as a pedestrian bridge.
 It was again relocated when it was removed from Heritage Farm Park in 2004.
 It is currently located in Ballenger Creek Park.

+Urban Legends & Paranormal Stories

+Crum Road Bridge is widely known for its ghost stories and haunted reputation.
+According to local folklore: